The stars are truly like dust; reminded of the book titled “The Stars, Like Dust”, written by Isaac Asimov.

 Limited Edition: Available as a limited edition at standard sizes: 100x32cm, 125x40cm, 150x48cm, 175x57cm, 200x64cm, 250x80cm, and 300x96cm.

 Deliveries are fully insured and guaranteed to arrive in perfect condition.
-Domestic freight charges are included, and international freight is sent via Federal Express (TNT) and is depending on sizes (please see at checkout); priced from $30 (50x16cm) - $200 (250x80cm).
+Domestic freight charges are included.
+International freight is sent via Federal Express (TNT) and is priced dependant on sizes (please see at checkout); priced from $30 (50x16cm) - $200 (250x80cm).
+All orders are freshly made.
+And after printing and signing are then mounted under the Acrylic Glass.
+Typical delivery times are 3-4 weeks.
+Please advise if you seek a priority service.

 Printing: Printed with pigment inks on metallic photographic paper, and mounted on Acrylic glass; each image presents crisp, clear, and bright.
 Most people when first viewing the finished piece is convinced that it is lit from behind.
 Acrylic glass is a totally transparent material, with very little reflection, but is also very hardy and strong.
 It is also temperature and static neutral requiring very little cleaning.
 Available at various finished sizes and thickness of acrylic, please refer to the price list for all available options.